zhengqmark/indexfs-0.4/README.md

 In addition, some benchmarks that IndexFS uses to evaluate system performance are build with `MPI` -- at least one implementation of MPI (such as `MPICH`) should be present for these benchmarks to run.

-To help ease IndexFS deployment and avoid dependency issues, IndexFS provides gflags, glog, and thrift source packages along with its src code.
-System administrators may directly use these packages to build and install these required IndexFS dependencies.

 #### STEP-BY-STEP INSTRUCTIONS